cfengine/documentation/web-ui.markdown

 vertically and horizontally, is to recognize the system components, what they do at any given moment in time (or over time), and when and how they change state.

-CFEngine Enterprise's data collection service, the `cf-hub` collector, collects, organizes, and stores data from every host.
+CFEngine Enterprise's data collection service, `cf-hub`, collects, organizes, and stores data from every host.
 The data is stored primarily in a PostgreSQL database.

-CFEngine Enterprise's user interface, the Mission Portal makes that data available to authorized users as high level reports or alerts and notifications.
+CFEngine Enterprise's user interface, Mission Portal, makes that data available to authorized users as high level reports or alerts and notifications.
 The reports can be designed in a GUI report builder or directly with SQL statements passed to PostgreSQL.